SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 We are now going to start actually using the cloud.

-1. Click on the `Compute Engine` tab in sidebar on the homepage of `gcp`.
+1. Click on the `Compute Engine` tab in the sidebar on the homepage of `gcp`.

-2. Try to `Create instance`.
+2. Click the `Create instance` button.
 You will see the following image below.

     <figure markdown>
     ![Image](../figures/gcp4.PNG){ width="800"  }
     </figure>

-    Give it a meaningful name, set the location to some location that is closer to where you actually is (to reduce latency).
-Finally try to adjust the the configuration a bit.
-What two factors are effecting the price of the compute unit?
+    Give it a meaningful name, and set the location to some location that is closer to where you are (to reduce latency).
+Finally, try to adjust the configuration a bit.
+What two factors are affecting the price of the compute unit?

-3. After figuring this out, create a `e2-medium` instance (leave rest configured as default).
-Before clicking the `Create` button make sure to check the `Equavalent Command Line` button.
-You should see a very long command that you could have typed instead to do the exact same.
+3. After figuring this out, create a `e2-medium` instance (leave the rest configured as default).
+Before clicking the `Create` button make sure to check the `Equivalent code` button.
+You should see a very long command that you could have typed in the terminal that would create a VM similar to configuring it through the UI.

 4. Now in a local terminal type: